CMPUT301F23T01/Sigma-Blue/README.md

 Our app allows you to easily manage your items, as well as keep track of them in a sleek and intuitive user interface.
 You can record what items that you want to keep track of onto the app, and look them up whenever you need them most again.
-Managing items has
+Attributes, images, as well as other descriptors can be specified for the item for additional detail, when you need it.

 ## Features

 - User account sign up, log in, and deletion
 - Adding/editing details of/removing items of a specified make, value, model to the list
   - Adding/updating/removing tags for items
-- Sorting and searching for items in ascending or descending order by:
+- Sorting and searching for items in ascending or descending order by one, or all of the following:
   - Make
   - Name
   - Date